Samuel-Buteau/universal-battery-database/README.md

 We hypothesize that we can make [good generalizations](https://github.com/Samuel-Buteau/universal-battery-database/wiki/Generalization-Criteria) by [approximating](https://github.com/Samuel-Buteau/universal-battery-database/wiki/The-Universal-Approximation-Theorem) the functions that map one degradation mechanism to another using neural networks.

 We aim to develop a theory of lithium-ion cells.
 We first break down the machine learning problem into smaller sub-problems.
-From there, we development frameworks to convert the theory to practical implementations.
+From there, we develop frameworks to convert the theory to practical implementations.
 Finally, we apply the method to experimental data and evaluate the result.